 Because we control and manage the servers, we can send thousands of emails per hour and we have included a choice of email sending limits and disc space to maximise cost savings

-We think this brand-new service is perfectly positioned to provide everything an email marketer getting started needs to build a successful email marketing business but without paying hundreds of dollars per month
+We think this brand-new service is perfectly positioned to provide everything an email marketer getting started needs to get outstanding delivery and enjoy massive savings compared to other email sending options

-You can get started hosting up to 4 websites sending 10,000 emails per day (300,000 per month) for just $20 per month which includes 10GB SSD disk space, a dedicated IP and full cPanel access
+You can get started hosting websites and sending up to 10,000 emails per day (300,000 per month) for just $35 per month which includes 10GB SSD disk space, a dedicated IP and full cPanel access

 You can use an existing domain name to host the service or you can buy a new domain directly in our new hosting platform